reuters-graphics/docs_graphics-kit/pages/for_developers/pages.md

 ## How to make pages

 Public pages and embeds are both created in the `pages` directory.
 All pages are Svelte components.
 To create a new one, you'll add a new `.svelte` file in that directory.
+(You should generally use slug-case like `my-page.svelte` instead of `MyPage.svelte`.)

 ```
 pages/